Timeless Jet Storm Guide

 Hello, Timeless enjoyers and fans of Black Mana alike.
 We are happy to have teamed up with Grease Ball, who co-created the Jet Storm deck with Adam, for this insightful offering.
 If you would like to learn more about one of the best decks in Timeless, make sure to check out all of Grease Ball’s other links and info.
 This guide is written with the understanding that you A) Already play Timeless at a high level, and B) are familiar with Jet Storm in concept and its position/impact on the metagame, and is aimed at those looking to pick up some additional nuance in piloting the deck.
 That said, please enjoy your guide to Jet Storm.

-Why play Jet Storm?
+Why play Jet Storm IN TIMELESS?

 • Consistent Early Necropotence Starts